 Buying the Junior Card for Family Savings on Swiss Railways

 The Junior Card can be bought from any manned train station in Switzerland.
 Some form of identification is necessary but no photos are required.
 The Junior Card is issued immediately and valid for twelve months.

 The name of the child and the two parents are printed on the card.
 Parents can be interpreted fairly liberally and may be any two adults living at the same address.
 It is, for example, possible to add the name of a nanny rather than the name of the biological or legal parent of the child.

-The Grandchild Card is no longer sold but the Children’s Co-travelcard offer many of the same benefits.
+The Grandchild Card is no longer sold but the Children’s Co-travelcard offers many of the same benefits.

 Family-Travel on Swiss Public Transportation

 Some double-decker Inter-City trains have special play areas for children on the second level of the first or last carriage of the train.
 (The lower level on these carriages provides probably the worst seats on any train in Switzerland.)

-Youths between 16 and 26 may buy the Track 7 ticket in addition to a Half-Fare Card for unlimited travel between 7 pm and 5 am.
+Youths between 16 and 26 may buy the Seven25 ticket that offers unlimited travel between 7 pm and 5 am.